apache/arrow-site/_posts/2022-11-30-querying-parquet-with-millisecond-latency-part-2.md

                                      ┃└ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘ ┃
                                      ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

+# Next up

+In [Part 3]({% post_url 2022-11-30-querying-parquet-with-millisecond-latency-part-3 %}) we explain how the concept of projection pushdown can be extended to filtering as well as how to push IO.